top of page

 $3,910.00 - Residential Program (ages 13-20)

 No audition necessary, however we ask for a brief audio or video recording to aid in chamber group placement.
-Due by June 1st, sent to asimpson@sandomenico.org
+Due by July 1st (deadline extended), sent to asimpson@sandomenico.org

 Daily Schedule